 In December 2010 Santa Claus was preparing a surprise for me and on new years eve I became an emergency admission at our local NHS hospital with enough pain in the abdomen to be suspicious that the second coming was upon us and I was pregnant with it!

 Two days later my surgeon rather proudly informed me that there had been hardly any stump left for the suture but that he had achieved the impossible and everything was fine.
 Everything not being quite as fine as he had anticipated his handiwork quickly ulcerated, peritonitis set in and 5 days later the same cut was being re-opened for another clean up and a resection.
-My forbearance was rewarded with a newly repositioned navel on a jaunty angle, a snake of steel staples more than 240mm long, double and quite artistically random in places and two rather cute but different stomas, beautifully crafted, with real personality and an automatic, rhythmically mesmerising life of their own.
-I unceremoniously named them raspberry and strawberry.
+My forbearance was rewarded with a newly repositioned navel on a jaunty angle, a snake of steel staples more than 240mm long, double and quite artistically random in places and two rather cute but different stomas, beautifully crafted, with real personality and an automatic, rhythmically mesmerising peristaltic life of their own.
+I unceremoniously named them raspberry and strawberry as you do.

 The manic diarrhoea was partially controlled by Imodium, 8 tablets a day plus two co-codamol to get through the night (with only two trips to the loo).
 Later on acid reflux was dealt with summarily by an omeprazole tablet a day.

 Unfortunately the only way to combat lactose intolerance is to give up Pavlova and cream teas but, like the good little soldier I try to be, a brave face was put on it and out went the dairy.

 Then there was the hyperuricaemia, gouty big toe.
 Monthly, very hot gouty big toe accompanied by four days excruciating pain and inactivity.
 Eventually the months seemed to run into each other.
 Allopurinol to the rescue, giving up alcohol and rich food was not an option since I drink no alcohol whatever and eat only modest amounts of red meat.